MGeurts/laravel-11-bootstrap-5-datatables/README.md

 ## About this project

-This application requires at least PHP 8.1 compatible and build using :
+This application requires at least PHP 8.1 and is built using :
 <ul>
     <li><a href="https://laravel.com/" target="_blank">Laravel 10</a> (featuring <a href="https://vitejs.dev/" target="_blank">Vite</a>)</li>
     <li><a href="https://getbootstrap.com/" target="_blank">Bootstrap 5</a></li>